 From 1994 to 2006 I taught undergraduate and graduate history courses in Canada and the United States.
 From 2003 to 2013, I was an instructor in the Officer Professional Military Education programme for the Canadian Armed Forces.
-I currently work for Statistics Canada; during the summer tourist season I am a tour guide and Road Scholar lecturer/group leader.
+I currently work for Statistics Canada, and during the summer tourist season I am a tour guide and Road Scholar lecturer.

-My research interests chiefly relate to Atlantic Canada, Arctic and Canadian Military history.
-My portfolio includes commissioned research for public sector agencies such as Canada Post Corporation, Parks Canada Agency, Maritime Museum of the Atlantic, and Nova Scotia Archives.
-I also conduct historical research for private sector clients.
+My research interests chiefly relate to Atlantic Canada.
+My portfolio includes many commissioned research projects for Canada Post Corporation, Parks Canada Agency, Maritime Museum of the Atlantic, and Nova Scotia Archives.
+Occasionally I conduct historical research for private clients.

 Coastline Custom Tours offers private tours for visitors to Halifax; my services are marketed through ToursByLocals.com